The Cult of Christmas Beers

 Photography courtesy of Tröegs Independent Brewing

-Similarly, at Tröegs Independent Brewing, their holiday beer—The Mad Elf—became an almost accidental hit.
+Similarly, Tröegs Independent Brewing’s holiday beer, The Mad Elf, became an almost accidental hit.

-When Tröegs Co-Founders and brothers Chris and John Troegner decided they wanted to make a holiday beer, they brewed a Belgian beer, added too much fruit and honey, walked away and returned the next day to find “a big foamy mess,” says Jeff Herb, marketing media coordinator at Tröegs.
+When Tröegs Co-Founders and brothers Chris and John Troegner decided they wanted to make a holiday beer, they brewed a Belgian beer, added too much fruit and honey, walked away, and returned the next day to find “a big foamy mess,” says Jeff Herb, marketing communications coordinator at Tröegs.
 Or perhaps it was just a pesky elf causing havoc in the brewhouse.
 We may never know.

 The Mad Elf tapped into a niche just by being a holiday beer.
 Folks saw The Mad Elf as a way to start a new tradition or introduce the beer into their old ones.

-Today, Herb says it’s not uncommon to find grandmothers showing up at the brewery to buy three cases of The Mad Elf because their entire family is expecting to drink it when they come home for the holidays.
+Today, Herb says it’s not uncommon for grandmothers to come to the brewery to buy three cases of The Mad Elf because their entire family expects to drink it when they return home for the holidays.

 Some fans even send in photos of themselves under the Christmas tree wearing matching The Mad Elf shirts or filling up their trunks with six to seven cases of beer to ration throughout the year.